Satanepigone/WP34S-for-DM42/README.md

 Just as with the WP34s, SwissMicros neither provide nor support this code.
 All of the code is covered either by the GPL3 licence or by the BSD 3-clause licence, both available in this repository.

 You can find documentation for the original WP34c calculator in the help/ folder.
-Due to its different keyboard the DM42 version works slightly differently to this; the documentation will be brought up to date before long.
+There is now also updated documentation that describes how the DM42 version works.

 As yet, there is no WP34c-specific help file for the calculator.